Harshal-Narkhede/Business-Insights-360/README.md

 [![Connect on LinkedIn](https://img.shields.io/badge/Connect-LinkedIn-blue?logo=linkedin)]((https://www.linkedin.com/in/narkhede-harshal/))

-                                                  Made with ❤️ and ☕ by Varshik Jodhani
+                                          Made with ❤️ and ☕ by Harshal Narkhede

-                                             _ Turning data into decisions, one dashboard at a time_
+                                    Turning data into decisions, one dashboard at a time